持续增长的经济与低风险并透明的商业环境

 Victoria punches above its weight

-The Victorian economy, as a state economy, is larger than most South-East Asian nations.
-Outstripping national economies such as Singapore, Philippines and New Zealand, in 2020-21 our state economy generated A$474 billion Gross State Product (GSP).
+As a state economy, the Victorian economy is larger than most South-East Asian nations.
+Outstripping national economies such as Singapore, Philippines and New Zealand, in 2021-22 our state economy generated A$515 billion Gross State Product (GSP).

 A low risk and stable business environment